GigMate/our_repository/VISUAL_ENHANCEMENTS_AND_RATING_PROTECTION.md

 **Example:**
 > **1-Star Review from Venue:** "Musician was 2 hours late!"
 >
 > **Musician Response:** "I arrived 15 minutes before set time as agreed.
 I have the venue's confirmation email stating 8pm start, and I arrived at 7:45pm.
-Perhaps there was miscommunication with venue staff?"
+Perhaps there was miscommunication with venue staff"
 >
 > **Community Impact:** Other venues read response, see musician has 4.9 rating from 30 other venues, conclude venue was mistaken.